khakishoiab/docs/markdown/tutorials/java.md

 To stop tests from timing out when you're already using all your Sauce Labs parallel slots, we need to limit the number of threads.

-The Sauce Labs Parallelized JUnit runner we used above uses the junit.parallel.threads System property to control how many threads it runs.
 Simply update your pom.xml like so:

 ```xml
  <build>